-Dr. Varun Rai is an Assistant Professor at the LBJ School of Public Affairs at the University of Texas at Austin, where he directs the Energy Systems Transformation Research Group.
+Dr. Varun Rai is an Associate Professor at the LBJ School of Public Affairs at the University of Texas at Austin, where he directs the Energy Systems Transformation Research Group.
 He is a Faculty Affiliate at UT Austin's Energy Institute.
 Before joining UT Austin in July 2010, he was a research fellow at the Program on Energy and Sustainable Development (PESD) at Stanford University from 2008-2010.
 Dr. Rai received his Ph.D. and MS in Mechanical Engineering from Stanford University and a bachelor's degree in Mechanical Engineering from the Indian Institute of Technology (IIT) Kharagpur.

 Dr. Rai studies how the interactions between the underlying social, behavioral, economic, technological, and institutional components of the energy system impact the diffusion of clean energy technologies.
 In particular, his research aims to generate a holistic understanding of the processes underlying the diffusion of clean energy technologies by integrating technological knowledge with the reality of politics, regulation, and the marketplace.
 One of the central components of his research approach is the development and application of novel quantitative analytical methods to large-scale, integrated datasets.
 Most of his research is interdisciplinary, delving with issues at the interface of energy systems, complex systems, decision science, and public policy.
 Through an interdisciplinary investigation of diffusion phenomena in energy, Dr. Rai is developing effective policy approaches to help accelerate the deployment of sustainable energy technologies globally.